crea1/IT-Fornebu-Lunch-Android-App/README.md

 - Add a about screen + button.
 - Replace spinner with something more fun.
 - Possibly a check to find what day it is and highlight that day in some way.
+- When in mainscreen, the back button should exit the application.
+But not in about screen.